Blockchain.com Pay

 UIKit supports SFSafariViewController, which is a great way to display web content in your app.
 SFSafariViewController shares cookies, supports saved autofill data, and natively supports Apple Pay, unlike the generic web view.

-See Apple's integration guide for SFSafariViewController for more details.
+See Apple's for more details.

 import UIKit